 Does Catalist hold client money in a trust account separate from its own money?

 Yes.
 All client money is held in a Client Trust Account with ASB Bank until the transactions are completed.

 What is a wholesale investor?

-Some financial products offered through Catalist may only be available to those who are registered with us as a wholesale investor.
-A wholesale investor is essentially someone with a good understanding of different types of investments and how they work.
+Some financial products offered through Catalist may only be available to those who are registered with us as a “wholesale investor”.
+A wholesale investor is essentially someone who is recognised as having a good understanding of different types of investments and how they work.
 To be considered a wholesale investor, you have to meet one of the below categories, as outlined in the Financial Markets Conduct Act 2013.

 You are an ‘eligible investor